stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 * To instantiate a smart contract (see SIP 002)
 * To invoke a public smart contract function
-* To transfer assets between accounts
+* To transfer STX tokens between accounts
+* To punish miners who fork their microblock streams (see SIP 001)
+* To allow miners to perform limited on-chain signaling

 Processing transactions is not free.
 Each step in the process of validating and executing the transaction incurs a non-zero computational cost.
 To incentivize